- An error occurred: Your temporary access code is invalid or expired

 - Error connecting Site Kit, Unknown Error (code: getting site failed)

 - Looks like the URL of your site has changed

 - Quota errors

 - Sign in loop

 - Site Kit has already been configured by another admin of this site

 - The necessary verification token could not be found on your site

-- The request to the authentication proxy has failed.
-Please, try again later.
+- The request to the authentication proxy has failed with an error.

 - The request to the authentication proxy has failed with an error: a site with the given URL already exists

 - Unknown Error (code: ‘redirect_uri’ mismatch)